Amalienborg: Christian VII's Palace

 Christian VII's Palace is also known as Moltke's Palace, and was originally built for Lord High Steward Adam Gottlob Moltke.
 It is the southwestern palace, and has been since 1885 used to accommodate and entertain prominent guests, for receptions, and for ceremonial purposes.

 Moltke's Palace was erected in 1750–54 by the best craftsmen and artists of their day under the supervision of Eigtved.
 It was the most expensive of the four palaces at the time it was built, and had the most extravagant interiors.
 Its Great Hall (Riddersalen) featured woodcarvings (boiserie) by Louis August le Clerc, paintings by François Boucher and stucco by Giovanni Battista Fossati, and is acknowledged widely as perhaps the finest Danish Rococo interior.

 The mansion formally opened on 30 March 1754, the King's thirtieth birthday.
 Due to Eigtved's death a few months later, final work such as the Banqueting Hall, was completed by Nicolas-Henri Jardin.

 Immediately after the Christiansborg Palace fire in February 1794 and two years after the death of the original owner, the royal family, headed by the King Christian VII, purchased the first of the four palaces to be sold to the royal family, and commissioned Caspar Frederik Harsdorff to turn it into a royal residence.
 They occupied the new residence December 1794.

 After Christian VII's death in 1808, Frederick VI used the palace for his Royal Household.
-The Ministry of Foreign Affairs used parts of the Palace from 1852 to 1885.
+The Ministry of Foreign Affairs used parts of the palace from 1852 to 1885.
 For short periods of time in the intervening years the palace has housed various members of the royal family while restoration took place on their respective palaces.
-In 1971-1975 a small kindergarten was established at the palace, and later a schoolroom, for Crown Prince Frederik and Prince Joachim.
+In 1971–1975 a small kindergarten was established at the palace, and later a schoolroom, for Crown Prince Frederik and Prince Joachim.

-After 200 years the facade, decorated by German sculptor Johan Christof Petzold, was severely damaged, causing parts of Amalienborg Place to be closed to prevent injury.
+After 200 years the façade, decorated by German sculptor Johann Christoph Petzold, was severely damaged, causing parts of Amalienborg Place to be closed to prevent injury.
 In 1982, exterior and interior restoration began that completed in early 1996, Copenhagen's year as European Capital of Culture.
 In 1999, Europa Nostra, an international preservation organisation, acknowledged the restoration with by presenting a medal.

 The palace is occasionally open to the general public for tours.